TaitoUnited/full-stack-template/server/README.md

 ## Responsibilities

 Responsibilities of a route:
-- Routes http request paths to correct service methods
+- Routes http request paths to correct service methods.
-- Gets data from request context and gives it to service methods as parameters.
+- Gets data from http request and gives it to service methods as parameters.
-- Does some additional response formatting if necessary.
+- Does some http response formatting if necessary.
+- Http-based route can easily be replaced with a message-based implementation, that communicates through a message queue instead direct http connection.

 Responsibilities of a service:
 - Authorizes that the user has a right to execute the operation with the given parameters.
-- Validates the given parameters in the context of the operation (json schema validation occurs in middleware, not here)
+- Validates the given parameters in the context of the operation.
+  NOTE: schema validation is usually implemented in middleware, not in service.
 - Executes the operation with the help of fine-grained DAOs and other services.
-- Should not operate on http request and response directly (only in special circumstances)
+- Should not operate on http request and http response directly (allowed only in special circumstances).
 - Throws an exception in case of an error.
+Exceptions are converted to http status responses in middleware, not in service.

 Responsibilities of a DAO (db):
 - Executes a database operation with the given parameters.